-Selecting the right circuit breaker and wiring it into the breaker box properly requires a certified electrician.
+CAUTION: Selecting the right circuit breaker and wiring it into your breaker box properly should only be done by a certified electrician.
 This is NOT something an amateur should do because any errors can easily lead to burning down your building with an electrical fire.

 How To Wire a 50-Amp Plug for a Welder

 Once you’ve got your circuit breaker installed, it’s time to dive in and wire up your 50-amp plug for your welder.

 NOTE: We show you how to wire in a 3-prong NEMA 6-50P which is the most common 220-volt welder plug / receptacle format in the United States.
 Many 220- or 240-volt household washer-dryer outlets use a 3 flat angled prong plug format (NEMA 10-30P/10-50P).
 If you want to use the outlet for a washer-dryer then you should wire in a NEMA 10-30P/10-50P outlet and combine it with a NEMA 6-50-P adapter to run your welder.